Jessevanduijne/4.2_WHC_Tomato_Yield_Scan/README.md

 ### Goal

-Recognizing 'healty' or 'unhealthy' tomatoes by using Deep Learning techniques
+Recognizing 'healthy' or 'unhealthy' tomatoes by using Deep Learning techniques

 ### Used Framework